-Homework Structure and Schedule: Assignments will be posted to the Moodle page and are to be submitted in Moodle as a PDF file (typed or handwritten and scanned); these will generally be due on Wednesdays.
+Homework Structure and Schedule: Assignments will be posted to the Moodle page and are to be submitted in Moodle as a PDF file typeset in LATEX; these will generally be due on Wednesdays.
 It is crucial to keep up with the homework in this course.
 Therefore, short of the circumstances discussed in the attendance policy above, late homework will not be not accepted.
 Homework Policies:

-- 1. All write-ups are to be submitted in PDF and should be typed or very legibly handwritten and scanned.
-They will always be submitted via Moodle as a single PDF file.
-If you would like to learn how to typset mathematics in IATEX, please email me and I'll help you get started. - 2.
+- 1. All write-ups are to be submitted in PDF and should be type in LATEX.
+If you are new to LATEX, please email me and I'll help you get started.
+In fact, I am happy to provide you with a LATEX template for homework solutions. - 2.
 If you used technology in the solution of the problem, please provide the complete printout showing all code, inputs and outputs in sequence, and annotate the printout with comments explaining what is being done in each step.